JasonLn0711/Securi-Tea-Time/README.md

 - Identify repeat visitors or parked vehicles
 - Log patterns and activity trends
 - Build datasets for future training or automation

 ---

-## ▶️ Usage

-The system will automatically:

-✅ Capture live video from QuickTime (iPhone mirrored feed)
-✅ Detect people and vehicles using YOLOv8
-✅ Re-identify persons by clothing color (top + bottom)
-✅ Recognize car plates with OCR
-✅ Save each detection as a snapshot
-✅ Log every event into a CSV file with timestamp + info
-✅ Send real-time LINE notifications with attached image

-> Press `q` in the display window to quit.

----